anhnguyendepocen/STAT495/README.md

 # STAT495

 Homepage source code for 2017-09 Fall Amherst College Advanced Data Analysis <https://rudeboybert.github.io/STAT495/>.
+Most of the content is in either:

+* `index.Rmd`: a single Moodle-style page that lists all announcements, lectures notes, and problem sets/homeworks in chronological order.
+* `syllabus.Rmd`

 ## How to build this webpage